influxdata/sandbox/README.md

 # InfluxData 1.x Sandbox

 ***[InfluxDB 2.x is now available](https://portal.influxdata.com/downloads/) and available via [Docker Hub](https://hub.docker.com/_/influxdb).
-InfluxDB 2.x includes a native user interface, batch-style task processing and more.***
+InfluxDB 2.x includes a native user interface, batch-style task processing and more.
+[Get Started Here!](https://docs.influxdata.com/influxdb/v2.0/get-started/)***

 This repo is a quick way to get the entire 1.x TICK Stack spun up and working together.
 It uses [Docker](https://www.docker.com/) to spin up the full TICK stack in a connected fashion.
 This is heavily tested on MacOS and should mostly work on Linux and Windows.